Best EMF Meters for Home Testing (2026): Honest Reviews from Someone Who Actually Uses Them

 Once you learn those patterns, you are not just reading numbers on a screen.
 You are developing an ear for your environment.
 Building biologists who write about this meter regularly mention the audio as something that genuinely changes how they approach a testing session.

-The big limitation is obvious: it only measures RF.
+The big limitation is obvious: it only measures radiofrequency (RF).
 If you want a complete picture of your home, you’d need to pair it with a magnetic field meter.
 That’s why I’d still recommend the TF2 first for most people.
 But if RF is your primary concern and you want the most reliable readings possible, the Safe and Sound Pro II is the right tool.

 SpecDetail